Polynomial Curve Systems are Exponentially Decaying: Hubbard tree

-In most of the cases, we content ourselves with the topological Hubbard tree where the edges in the Hubbard tree are replaced by straight segments in the plane.
-The topological Hubbard tree for the above polynomial is illustrated by Figure 6.
+In most cases, we content ourselves with the topological Hubbard tree, where the edges of the Hubbard tree are replaced by straight line segments in the plane.
+The topological Hubbard tree for the above polynomial is illustrated in Figure~4.